emilymalecbrown/emb-static/posts/pipedream-fun.md

 - Checks the ferry availability every 3 minutes
 - Sends me a text as soon as something becomes available
+- Code takes me less than 15 minutes to write
 - Free
-- Code takes me less than 15 minutes to write

 ### Pipedream

-So, after some quick Google searches I came across this cool app called [Pipedream](https://pipedream.com/).
-It allows you to create "Workflows" with different steps, where you can pass data along to each subsequent step.
+After some quick Google searches I came across this cool tool called [Pipedream](https://pipedream.com/).
+It allows you to create _Workflows_ with different steps (sequential functions), where you can pass data returned from a step in the sequence to the next step.
 In this case my steps were:

-cron job => trigger lambda like function => send text to me!
+1. Run a cron job
+2. Trigger lambda like function that scrapes the HTML on the ferry reservation page
+3. Send text to me if a spot at my desired times were available

 ### Building it out

-When creating a new Workflow in Pipedream a cron scheduler is one of the default options, so ✅
+When creating a new Workflow in Pipedream a cron scheduler is one of the default options.
+It allows you to set the schedule where your workflow will be triggered.

-I then had to add my next step - which in Pipedream was called "Run some Node.js code".
+I then had to add my next step - which in Pipedream was called _Run some Node.js code_.
+This is where I performed the HTML scaping.
 Pipedream's Node environment allows you to use any NPM package without any additional work.
 I used two libraries:

-axios - to make the HTTP request to fetch the ferry page node-html-parser - allowed me to parse the html to make some queries*
+- `axios`: to make the HTTP request to fetch the ferry reservation page
+- `node-html-parser` - allows for easy parsing of the html from the reservation page

-The code looked like this (no judgement - my requirement was less than 15 minutes!):
+The code looked like this (no judgement - met the 15 minutes requirement):

 ```js
 async (event, steps) => {